BOTOX for TMJ Disorder, Jaw Clenching, and Teeth Grinding

 - Limited range of motion concerning the jaw

 - Feeling of jaw being stuck or locked in position

 - Clicking, popping sounds in the jaw when opening and closing

 - Tense muscles in the face and neck

 - Difficulty chewing or feeling teeth aren’t coming together properly

 If night guards and splints are not effective, the next line of treatment for TMD traditionally involves surgery—replacement of the temporomandibular joint, arthrocentesis, or full mouth reconstruction.
+Before surgery is considered, though, it pays to explore other options.
+Massages and muscle-relaxing techniques can help loosen the tightness of a locking jaw or an overworked temporomandibular joint.
+Jaw exercises and physical therapy can also benefit those afflicted with TMJ.
 BOTOX gives us a more conservative, minimally invasive alternative to these surgical procedures.
-Furthermore, BOTOX injections are more effective at relieving symptoms than surgery.
 BOTOX is an outpatient procedure with little-to-no side effects.
 It’s done right in our dental office.
 The length of treatment depends on the number of injections needed as determined by the doctor.
 Still, it is reasonable for the treatment procedure to be completed within 10-30 minutes.

 You may experience soreness, redness, and some bruising at the injection sites after the procedure.
 These symptoms can be treated with cold compresses and over-the-counter pain relievers.
 Typically, patients experience improvement in their TMD symptoms within 7-10 days of their injections.

 BOTOX is not a permanent solution for TMD.
 The effects of the injections will begin to wear off in about four months and then re-treatment is needed for continued symptom relief.